microQZR/Online-Fortune-Cookie-frontend/README.md

 * Trivia questions are fetched from a MongoDB database through a backend application built using Express.js and user submitted answers are validated the same way.

-* A all-time top scorers/cookie-earners record list is also scored on a MongoDB database and that list viewable to all users.
+* An all-time top scorers/cookie-earners record list is also stored on a MongoDB database and that list is viewable to all users.

 ## Live Demo
 Try a running demo of the full application [here](https://online-fortune-cookie.netlify.app).